Moog Music: Taurus (1975)

 The first true Moog bass instrument was the Moog Taurus, a pedal-operated analog synthesizer.
 Like the Moog, it remained a monophonic analog subtractive synthesizer, initially with 13 pedals in its first model.
 The Taurus II was expanded to include 18 pedals, and the Taurus III returned to 13.

 The Taurus was picked up by various progressive rock bands, including Led Zeppelin, Rush, Yes, Genesis, and Dream Theater.

 Vocoder (1978)

 Though Moog had developed his own vocoder in 1968, Moog Music's commercial product was not released until 1978 and was based almost entirely on Harald Bode's design.
 Many other companies already were releasing their own vocoders, including Korg, Roland, Electronic Music Studios, and more.
 Its lack of support for MIDI has made it less enduringly popular than its counterparts.
-Musicians who used the Moog Vocoder include Saga (band), Wendy Carlos, The Moog Cookbook, and filmmaker/composer John Carpenter.

 Moogerfooger (1998)

 The Moogerfooger, introduced under Big Briar, is an analog effects pedal that essentially allowed users to apply the modules that constituted the original Moog design to arbitrary sound inputs.
 Some of the effects included ring modulation, low-pass filtration, ladder filtration, and flanging.
 The Moogerfooger was successful, and saw a variety of models produced.
 It was discontinued in 2018, after 20 years of production.